Josiah96Zhang/Lemane/README.md

 **Examples**

-The number of nodes in [graphname] is more than 10k.
+Suppose the number of nodes in [graphname] is more than 10k, and [graphname] is undirected.

-**Link prediction**, 'u' for undirected graph and 'd' for directed graph:
+Generate embedding, and evaluate *lemane* for link prediction (**we have split the graph before training**):

 ```
-./gendata_u -graph [graphname] -test_ratio 0.3
 ./lemane_frpca_u -graph [graphname] -graph_path lp_data/train_graph/ -task link
 ./linkpred_u -graph [graphname] -method lemane_frpca_link
 ```

-**Node classification**, 'u' for undirected graph and 'd' for directed graph:
+Generate embedding, and evaluate lemane for node classification:

 ```
 ./lemane_frpca_u -graph [graphname]
 python labelclassification.py --graph [graphname] --method lemane_frpca_class
 ```

-**Run each part 3 times for 3 different alphas (one for each distribution) and report the best result.**
+For each task, **generate embeddings with different alphas trained under different settings and report the best result.**

 ## Citation